hynjnjung/NGS-Integrator/README.md

 (though you can use a peak-calling tools on the output!).

 ### Installation
-You can download the .jar file from the Epithelial Systems Biology Laboratory website [here](https://esbl.nhlbi.nih.gov/NGS-IT/).
+You can download the .jar file from the Epithelial Systems Biology Laboratory website [here](https://esbl.nhlbi.nih.gov/NGS-Integrator/).
 Move the .jar file to your working folder, and follow the run steps below!

 **Requires: Java 1.7**

 ## Part 1: Calculation of the complement of minimum Bayes' Factor (Calculator)
-The first NGS-IT program **calculates** the cMBF for each position for later integration.
+The first NGS-Integrator program **calculates** the cMBF for each position for later integration.
 It first splits a given genome/chromosome file into a directory of separate chromosomes to facilitate parallelizing computation.
 For each chromosome file, the program uses a "moving window" to calculate the cMBF.

 ### Input file
-NGS-IT takes as input a *sorted* BED file of sequence read counts (generated standard tools, such as *samtools* (depth), *bedtools* (coverage, genomecov), etc.)
+NGS-Integrator takes as input a *sorted* BED file of sequence read counts (generated standard tools, such as *samtools* (depth), *bedtools* (coverage, genomecov), etc.)
 The input file (bed file format) should contain the following (whitespace/tab separated) columns, and each region should be adjacent within the chromosome.
 `chr  start end read_count`